5 Factors That Determine Your Credit Score

-- Payment History Is 35% - Lenders are most concerned about whether or not you pay your bills on time.
+Payment history: Lenders are most concerned about whether or not you pay your bills on time.
 The best indicator of this is how you’ve paid your bills in the past.

-- Mix of Credit Is 10% - Having different kinds of accounts is favorable because it shows that you have experience managing a mix of credit.
+Credit mix: Having different kinds of accounts is favorable because it shows that you have experience managing a mix of credit.
 This isn’t a significant factor in your credit score unless you don’t have much other information on which to base your score.

 How to Check Your Credit Score

-You can check your own credit score, and you should, through any of a variety of services.
-A few sites that offer free credit scores include CreditKarma.com, CreditSesame.com, LendingTree.com, and Quizzle.com.
-There may be other sites that claim to provide a free credit score, but if any of them mention a trial subscription or ask for your credit card information, chances are you'll be charged in a few days if you don't take some action to stop the trial.
+Avoid sites that claim to provide a free credit score if they mention a trial subscription or ask for your credit card information.
+You may be charged within a few days if you don't take some action to stop the trial.